The Table Saw - We Are Glad to Help

 Here, the heavier the more expensive and usually also the more precise and the larger the table, the larger the workpiece support and the easier it is to handle large workpieces.

 The more power the saw has, the more tension it needs.
-Very big table saws often work with a high-voltage connection.
+Firewood saws often work with a high-voltage connection.
 The ordinary DIY saw is equipped with a 230 V connection.

 Safety with the Circular Saw!